 The Fresno Urban CTSA provides consolidated transportation and maintenance services to a variety of social service programs as described below.

 1. Fresno EOC Local Conservation Corps

 The Urban CTSA provides vehicle maintenance for this program, which provides conservation training at designated sites.
+The CTSA also provides Defensive Driver Training for their employees.

 2. Nikkei Program